jundalisay/superb/content/en/research/sarkar/yogic-treatments/leprosy.md

 The patient must strictly avoid all non-vegetarian food.
 All sorts of nutritious vegetarian food should be eaten if the condition of the liver allows.

 Ghee, butter, or olive oil should be an item of the daily menu.

+The patient should:
-The patient should drink a large quantity of water (about four or five seers a day, but not much at a time) and should observe the rules of fasting.
+- drink a large quantity of water (around 4-5 seers a day, but not much at a time), and
+- observe the rules of fasting.

 ## Dos and don’ts

 Taking sun-baths is a must for every leprosy patient.
 Taking a dip-bath after applying river mud all over the body is desirable.

 As far as possible, the patient should live on fruits and roots, milk and vegetable soups.

 He or she should not succumb to eating out of greed.
 Crowds, too much food, intoxicants and sexual relations should be strictly avoided.